 The PPRF maintains a General Indenture of Trust (Senior Lien) and a Subordinated Indenture of Trust (Subordinate Lien).
-At the end of Fiscal Year 2018, there were 780 active loans totaling \$1.4 billion outstanding.
-This represents an increase of \$60.6 million (4.5%) from last year.
-Most (75%) of the revenue from the PPRF loans is pledged to the Senior Lien Indenture, with the balance (25%) pledged to the Subordinate Lien Indenture.
-In terms of outstanding principal, the Senior Lien Indenture loans comprise 79% of the total.
+At the end of fiscal year 2019, there were 786 active loans totaling \$1.5 billion outstanding.
+This represents an increase of \$94.5 million (6.7%) from last year.
+Most (73%) of the revenues from the PPRF loans are pledged to the Senior Lien Indenture, with the balance (27%) pledged to the Subordinate Lien Indenture.
+In terms of outstanding principal, the Senior Lien Indenture loans comprise 71.7% of the total.